Short Term Health Insurance

 No waiting for enrollment periods to apply

-Before 2016, STHPs could last from 30 days to a full year in some states, but that has since changed.
-Now, short term health policies run from 30 days to under three months.
-They cover limited benefits, don't cover pre-existing conditions and aren't guaranteed-issue or renewable.
-Unlike major medical policies, STHPs include maximum lifetime payout limits, and you must meet a deductible before the insurer will pay its portion.
+Terms vary by state, but typically short term plans can last from one month to nearly one year.
+They cover limited benefits, don't cover pre-existing conditions and aren't guaranteed issue or renewable.
+Unlike many major medical policies, STHPs include maximum lifetime payout limits, and you usually must meet a deductible before the insurer will pay its portion.